gregpalmr/alluxio-zeppelin/README.md

 ### Step 6.
 Run a stand-alone Linux build

 To run the Zeppelin server on Linux, you must first configure the Zeppelin Alluxio interpreter.
-Modify the interpreter confirmation file using the vi editor:
+Modify the interpreter configuration file using the vi editor:

      vi /opt/zeppelin/interpreter/alluxio/interpreter-setting.json